nlp-236299/data/requirements/pyenv/README.md

 # Machine Setup

-This class is focused on in-class collaborative labs and a sequence of problem sets, so it is important that you setup environments properly before lab classes start.
+This class is focused on in-class collaborative labs and a sequence of problem sets, so it is important that you setup environments properly.

 Throughout this readme file, we assume that the working directory is `pyenv`.